BarunKGP/genrelessrecs/docs/midterm.md

 ### Feature Correlation Heat Map
 ![Correlation Heatmap](images/Image_CorrelationHeatMap.png)
 <br />
 The above image explores the correlation between the features in our dataset.
 Intuitively we can see some of these relationships.
 For instance, accousticness which describes songs with less electric amplication is negativelely correlated with loudness and energy.
-Similarly we can see how valance (how "happy" a song is) and danceability is positively correlated as is loudness and energy.
+Similarly, we can see how valance (how "happy" a song is) and danceability are positively correlated, and loudness and energy are positively correlated.
 ### Features by Genre (Danceability and Speechiness)
 ![Danceability by Genre](images/Image_DanceabilitybyGenre.png)
 <br />